 - Free clinics are also an option if you don’t have medical insurance.
 Some are by-appointment only, others have an open walk-in policy, and there are even some that are mobile and set-up in different states at different times of the year.
 Find a free clinic near you: FCD – All U.S. States / NAFC – East Coast / RAM – Mobile / OD – Emergency Apps

-- See if you qualify for enrollment in the Federal Medicare or Medicaid programs, which is Medical insurance/aid at no cost to you.
+- See if you qualify for enrollment in the Federal Medicare or Medicaid programs.

-It’s my hopes that the above listed categories and companies help you get started in your rv life medical insurance research that works best for your needs.
+It’s my hopes that the above listed categories and companies help you get started in your nomadic life medical insurance research that works best for your needs.